mossaabmoustaghit/ADM_Homework4/README.md

 ## Content Description
 * main.ipynb: is a Jupyter notebook where we show the solution to the whole homework (graphs, tables and comments).
-* main.html: is a read file that also supports Latex formula writing.

 ## Group Members [Group #16]
 Davide Mascolo: mascolo.2001991@studenti.uniroma1.it